Haim Gamzu: Art history and theater career

 Gamzu was appointed director of the Tel Aviv Museum in 1962.
 He established Israel's first theater school, Beit Zvi, in Ramat Gan.

 Gamzu wrote several books on Israeli painting and sculpture, and worked for Haaretz newspaper as an art and theater critic.

-Known for his acerbic theater reviews, Gamzu's surname was turned into a new Hebrew verb, ligmoz, which means to pan a theater show.
+Known for his acerbic theater reviews, Gamzu's surname was turned into a new Hebrew verb, ligmoz, which means to pan a theater show, and more generally - to kill.
+The term was invented by Ephraim Kishon.